Icelandic Ring Road

 Small Group Tours

 These small group tours are more flexible than the larger bus tours.
 The small number of fellow passengers is unlikely to get in the way of your photography.
-Drivers will have to follow the itinerary and so, spontaneous hiking is not likely to happen.
+Drivers will have to follow the itinerary, so spontaneous hiking is not likely to happen.

 Six Days Around Iceland